-Raising a balanced, healthy, resilient child with an upper body limb difference
+Supporting families raising balanced, healthy, resilient children with upper limb differences

 Touching baby's hand